CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+an object-oriented computer programming language commonly used to create interactive effects within web browsers.

 ## Question 8